anhquancao/PaSCo/README.md

 - https://github.com/yanx27/JS3C-Net
 - https://github.com/facebookresearch/Mask2Former

-for making their code and model publicly available.

 The research was supported by the French project SIGHT (ANR-20-CE23-0016), the ERC Starting Grant SpatialSem (101076253), and the SAMBA collaborative project co-funded by
 BpiFrance in the Investissement d’Avenir Program.
 Computation was performed using HPC resources from GENCI–IDRIS (2023-AD011014102,